 Check out the video online HERE, or click and watch below:

-Here's a quick recap of my closet organization hacks that are sure to change the way that you store your clothes, shoes, boots, and – well – everything!
+Here's a quick recap of my closet organization hacks that are sure to change the way you store your clothes, shoes, boots, and – well – everything!
 But first we need to…

 REFRAME THE PROCESS OF CLOSET ORGANIZATION